CicadaSeventeen/debian-input-method-guide/README.md

 ### `fcitx5` from flatpak
 #### IM Framework (Not using `im-config`)
 `im-config` is Debian's program to choose IM framework to use.
 It can help you to auto starting IM when booting and help you to set environment variables.
-Though there are ways to avoid using it, this is not recommended.
+However, if you choose to install `fcitx5` from flatpak, `im-config` cannot work for it, so we have to make a hack.
 First you need to add flathub repository to flatpak.
 It should have been added for SpiralLinux out-of-box.
 ```
 sudo apt install fcitx5-frontend*